Edge-Physics-Group/PESDT/README.md

 *export CHERAB_CADMESH='/common/cadmesh/'*

+*export PATH="$HOME/.local/bin:$PATH*

+*export CFLAGS="-std=c99"

 These lines load the *adas* and *adaslib* python routines, PESDT (the program you're about to use), and *eproc* (used for reading the EDGE2D-EIRENE tranfiles) as importable python libraries.
 The Cherab cad-mesh is the path to the JET wall cad-mesh files, used by Cherab for ray-tracing.
 If you are using some other version of jintrac, it may work, but explicitly adding these lines will work.
 You also need a working installation of Cherab.
+The last two lines are required for Cython to work

-## INSTALLING CHERAB, AND THE PESDT ADD-ON MODULE FOR CHERAB
+## INSTALLING CHERAB, AND THE PESDT ADD-ON MODULE FOR CHERAB (JDC)
+It is recommended to use python/3.9, other versions might work (newer), but this one is proven to be working.
+(June 26th: Newer versions of Python (e.g) 3.13 have been made available, but installing numpy is impossible, because the default compiler python uses on the JDC is too old.)
+To use python/3.9, do (or add to your .bashrc)

+*module unload python/<your current version> *

+*module load python/3.9*

 To install Cherab, you'll need a functioning version of the "cython module".

-*pip install Cython* (Note: pre-release version 3.0.5a was used, but the new release branch versions 3.0.X should work)
+*pip install Cython=3.1.2* (Note: newer versions should also work)

 To install Cherab, first install the core package with pip:

-*pip install cherab*
+*pip install cherab==1.4.0* **NOTE** There are issues with cherab 1.5.0 and raysect 0.8.1, cherab 1.4.0 should work

+**NO

 Then, you'll need the cherab/edge2d, cherab/solps, and cherab/jet modules.
 You can find the files on github.
 Download the folders to your home, and install via pip: (example)